equinor/radix-public-site/public-site/docs/src/guides/azure-key-vaults/index.md

 Azure Key vault secrets, keys and certificates can be used in Radix, configured in the property `secretRefs.azureKeyVaults` of the [radixconfig.yaml](../../references/reference-radix-config/#secretRefs) file.
 It is implemented with Azure Key Vault Provider for Secrets Store CSI Driver for Kubernetes.
 Read [more](https://github.com/Azure/secrets-store-csi-driver-provider-azure) about the driver.

-`secretRefs` can be configured for entire component, for component environments or only for specific component environments.
-Configuration in component environments override similar common properties of the components.

-Updated values of secrets, keys or certificates in Azure Key vault are not automatically synced to corresponding secrets of alredy running replicas - they can be synced with a new deployment.

 ## Configuration
 - Create or use existing Azure Key vault in own Azure subscription
 - Add or use existing `Access policy` (e.g. with [Azure App registration](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) as a selected principal) with `Get` and `List` permissions to secrets, keys and/or certificates